 5. Will Alexa Work with a Nest Thermostat?

 In short, yes.
-Your Nest Thermostat can still control temperatures even without Wi-Fi.
-At the same time, a lack of an internet connection means your Nest doesn’t have the ability to use the smart functions that most people enjoy.
+Your Nest Thermostat can control the temperature of your home without Wi-Fi.
+At the same time, a lack of an internet connection means your Nest doesn’t have access to all the key features that most people enjoy.

 7. Can You Lock a Nest Thermostat?

-Nest has a locking feature that allows a user to keep it from making any adjustments outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest will still continue to run the programmed settings—but simply keeps these settings from being changed.
+Users can lock the Nest to keep it from making any adjustments outside of a preset range.
+This won't mean you have to make do with just one temperature—a locked Nest still has access to programmed settings—but simply prevents other users from constantly changing the settings.

 - Enter a 4-digit pin number you can remember, and then enter it twice.

-Nest thermostats can be controlled by your Google Home app, which is accessible on your phone or desktop computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.
+You can control the Nest through your Google Home app, accessible through your phone as well as a computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.

 Before you can control a Nest on your phone with Google Home or the Nest app, you need to follow a few steps: